Convex and Non-convex Optimization Under Generalized Smoothness

 \subsection{Reconciliation with existing lower bounds}

-In this section, we reconcile our convergence results for constant-stepsize GD/SGD in the non-convex setting with existing lower bounds in \citep{zhang2019gradient} and \citep{wang2022provable}, based on which the authors claim that adaptive methods such as GD/SGD with clipping and Adam are faster than non-adaptive GD/SGD.
+In this section, we reconcile our convergence results for constant-stepsize GD/SGD in the non-convex setting with existing lower bounds in \citep{zhang2019gradient} and \citep{wang2022provable}, based on which the authors claim that adaptive methods such as GD/SGD with clipping and Adam are provably faster than non-adaptive GD/SGD.
 This may seem to contradict our convergence results.
 In fact, we show that any gain in adaptive methods is at most by constant factors, as GD and SGD already achieve the optimal rates in the non-convex setting.